-• You do not have to wear them in a shop if you have an illness or impairment that would make wearing or removing a face covering upsetting or uncomfortable.
+• They to not have to be worn in a shop if you have an illness or impairment that would make wearing or removing a face covering upsetting or uncomfortable.

 • Face coverings are also not recommended if anyone has trouble breathing.

 • Is unable to remove it without help.